Karan071/EchoMind/readme.md

    ```

 Note:
- Set up the Api key in server/.env for backend functionality
+ Set up the Api key from *TogetherAi* in server/.env for backend functionality